Acetheproblemsolver3/Time-Series-Forecasting-on-S-P-500-/README.md

 The CNN-RNN hybrid model was able to capture short-term trends in the S&P 500 time series.

-Evaluation metrics:  R2 score.
+Evaluation metrics:  R2 score.The R² score measures how well the model explains the variance in the S&P 500 time series.
+A higher value indicates that the model captures the underlying trend more effectively.
 The CNN-RNN hybrid model was evaluated using the **R² (Coefficient of Determination)** metric.

 34/34 ━━━━━━━━━━━━━━━━━━━━ 0s 8ms/step